• Skip to primary navigation

 Jump to Recipe Jump to Video

 This apple chutney is an Indian-style sweet and tangy chutney with a gentle kick of warm spices.
 Serve it as a side dish or just spread it on your crispy toast, paratha (Indian flatbread), or crackers, it tastes delicious.
-It is vegan and gluten-free.
+It's a vegan and gluten-free recipe.

 Indian apple chutney in a glass jar

 When I was a kid, my father who had a transferable job once got posted in a beautiful Indian city-Shimla.
-We lived there for around 3.5 years.
 This city is the highest producer of apples in one of India's apple-growing belts.

-If you are looking for ideas to use your extra apples, try this spicy apple chutney.
+If you are looking for ideas to use your extra apples, try this spicy apple chutney recipe.
 It's vegan and gluten-free too.

 Jump to: